Murder of Gabriel Fernandez: Social workers

 Social workers Stefanie Rodriguez and Patricia Clement, along with their supervisors Kevin Bom and Gregory Merritt, were accused of neglecting Fernandez and falsifying public records.
 According to legal scholar Charlotte Hinkamp, there was sufficient evidence of child abuse and it was surprising that the Department of Children and Family Services did not remove Fernandez from the home.

 The child abuse charges against the social workers were dropped in January 2020, as justices in the 2nd District Court of Appeal ruled that failure to remove Fernandez from his abusers did not constitute criminal liability for child abuse.
 Nine sheriff's deputies were internally disciplined for not properly investigating the abuse allegations.

+Subsequent events

+In September 2026, California governor Gavin Newsom signed "Gabriel’s Law" (Assembly Bill 2304), a new legislation inspired by Fernandez's case.
+The law requires social workers to secure immediate emergency care for endangered children, and establishes that social workers who falsify or manipulate case records can face criminal prosecution.

 Media portrayal

 The Trials of Gabriel Fernandez is a six-part crime documentary that premiered on Netflix in 2020.
 Directed by Brian Knappenberger, the documentary details the murder and subsequent responses by the media and local government.

-The Indie game Bad Parenting 1: Mr. Red Face by Vietnamese developer 2OO2 is loosely based on the case.